Northern Eurasia 1912: Chinese Revolution

 31 Aug 1907 Anglo-Russian Entente▲

-The United Kingdom and the Russian Empire signed the Anglo-Russian Entente in St Petersburg, clarifying their respective influences in south-central Asia.
-Persia was divided into spheres of influence, with a Russian sphere in the north, a British sphere in the southeast, and a neutral zone in between.
+In 1907 Britain and the Russian Empire signed the Anglo-Russian Entente in St Petersburg, clarifying their respective influences in south-central Asia.
+Persia was divided into spheres of influence, with a Russian sphere in the north, a British sphere in the southeast, and a neutral zone in-between.
 Afghanistan was recognized as under British influence and both countries agreed not to interfere in Tibet.

 30 Nov–29 Dec 1911 Mongolian Revolution▲